Dnefedkin/docs/content/getting-started/index.md

 cloudprober 1500590430132947315 1500590530 labels=ptype=http,probe=google-http,dst=www.google.com sent=19 rcvd=19 rtt=2116441 timeouts=0 resp-code=map:code,200:19
 ```

-Since this is not very interesting by itself, let's run a prometheus instance to
-scrape our metrics and generate pretty graphs.
+This information is good for debugging monitoring issues, but to really make
+sense of this data, you'll need to feed this data to another monitoring system
+like StackDriver or Prometheus.
+Lets set up a Prometheus and Grafana stack to
+make pretty graphs for us.

 ## Running Prometheus

-Download prometheus binary from the prometheus [release
+Download prometheus binary from its [release page
-page](https://prometheus.io/download/).
+](https://prometheus.io/download/).
 You can use a config like the following
-to scrape cloudprober running on the local host.
+to scrape cloudprober running on the same host.

 ```shell
 # Write config to a file in /tmp